sinkaroid/janda/README.md

 ## Janda vs. the Competition

 Built on minimalist dependencies, yet it covers most of the popular doujinboards.
-Every single site has different dictionaries return, keep in mind on this

 | Client        | Status                                                                                                                              | Get   | Search | Randomizer |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------- | ----- | ------ | ---------- |